About · Background · Experience

 Current work: Accessibility training at Deque

-At Deque, I'm leading enterprise accessibility training programs—running multi-year initiatives with Fortune 100 clients.
-The work involves full program lifecycle management: scoping engagements, coordinating stakeholders across enterprise teams, designing curricula, and ensuring delivery stays on track.
+At Deque, I'm leading enterprise accessibility training programs.
+Multi-year initiatives with Fortune 100 clients.
+The work covers the full program: scoping engagements, coordinating stakeholders, designing curricula, and keeping delivery on track.

 State Farm: Enterprise program leadership (2005–2018)

 At State Farm, I spent 13 years leading programs where risk was real and failure was expensive.
-This included a $1.6B divestiture of Canadian operations, a $2B data center buildout, and enterprise claims platform transformation—work that required translating between executive strategy, technical architecture, and day-to-day team execution.
+This included a $1.6B divestiture of Canadian operations, a $2B data center buildout, and and enterprise claims platform transformation.
+All of it required translating between executive strategy, technical architecture, and day-to-day team execution.

 The lessons from these programs inform everything on this site: how to surface dependencies early, how to communicate under pressure, and how to treat quality attributes (like accessibility) as delivery requirements, not compliance checkboxes.